MoQT Overview

 Sessions

 Section titled “Sessions”A MoQT session runs over a single QUIC connection.
-The session begins with a CLIENT_SETUP / SERVER_SETUP exchange to negotiate capabilities.
+The session begins with a setup exchange to negotiate capabilities and draft version.

 Why is debugging MoQT hard?